Documentation Index

 Programming question in candidate delivery

 When answering the programming question the candidate has access to a code editor, where syntaxes will be highlighted.
-This editor can be maximized for optimal space for writing code.
+This editor can be maximised for optimal space for writing code.

 Create: Allows the candidate to create a new page